irs1318dev/Fauxbot/Robot Programming Guide.md

   }
 ```

 The begin function is called at the very beginning of the task, and can be used to set some initial state and retrieve any mechanism that we need to reference.
+Note that this function is called right before hasCompleted and update are called for the first time.

 ##### Define task update function
 ```java